top of page

 Panaracer Race A & L Evo 3 Road Bicycle Tire Long Term Review

 This review of my Panacarer Race A & L Evo 4 road bike tire is a follow-up of my first road tires, the Continental Ultra Sport II tires.
-After reviewing my somehow disappointing experience with my Continental Ultra Sport II tires, I was looking for a better replacement.
-During the search, I came to Panaracer tires, a name which I've never heard of.
-According to the homepage they are made in Japan, for me an indication of quality.
+After reviewing my somehow disappointing experience with the Ultra Sport II tires, I was looking for a better replacement.
+During the search, I discovered Panaracer tires, a name which I've never heard of.
+According to the homepage they are made in Japan, for me still an indication of quality.

 Overview of the Panaracer Race A & Race L Evo 3, foldable tire, 700x25c